 Once the interior of your suitcase is completely dry, you can now begin cleaning its exterior.

-Before you turn into an alchemist and begin mixing various cleaning solutions, just try to give any exterior stain a really good rub with a towel.
+Before using chemicals or detergents, just try to give any exterior stain a really good rub with a towel.

 I managed to get out this stain with a damp towel, without any added detergents or solvents.